-If you want to apply for the intake year of an Infant, Junior or Primary school starting in September 2014, you can make your application from 6th November 2013, to make an application you can:
+If you want to apply for the intake year of an infant, junior or primary school starting in September 2019, you can make your application from 6 November 2018 onwards.
+You need to apply by the national closing date of 15 January 2019.
+Any applications made after 15 January 2019 will be classed as 'late' and considered after all 'on time' applications have been dealt with.
+To make an application you can:

-Alternatively, you can complete the eform - it's quick and easy.
-If you want to apply using a paper form, you can telephone 01332 642729 to ask us to send you one.
+Alternatively, you can complete the online form - it's quick and easy.
+If you want to apply using a paper form, you can telephone 01332 642728 to ask us to send you one.

 We will then process your application form according to how you have ranked your schools and you should receive a written decision from us within 15 working days.

 We will send you our decision which will be one of these three outcomes:

 You can also track your application process online.